 - Endometrial pipette sampling or hysteroscopy (suspected endometrial pathology)

 - Nucleic acid amplification tests for chlamydia and gonococcus

-- In systemically unwell patients, urgent diagnostic laparoscopy
+- In systemically unwell patients, urgent diagnostic laparoscopy in secondary care

 Management is based on identifying and treating the cause.

 Empirical use of antibiotics and analgesia without a clear diagnosis should be avoided.

 Referral is required if the diagnosis cannot be established or if there is no response to treatment in primary care.